-Despite government healthcare spending at 3.8% of GDP (2020 recent modest improvements in healthcare infrastructure.
-Cameroon lacks ability the to preventative, emergency, and long-term care for its people.
-In 2023, the life expectancy at birth was 64 years, which is consistent with Africa's average but far below the US life expectancy of 81 years.
-Although trained medical personnel or midwives reportedly attended almost 69% of births in 2018, Cameroon has one of the world's highest maternal mortality rate-roughly 438 out of 100,000 births resulted in the mother's death.
-As of 2021, there were just 12 physicians per 100,000 below the World Health Organization's people. well recommendation of 23 physicians per 100,000 people.
+Despite government healthcare spending at 0.48% of GDP (2021 est.) and recent modest improvements in healthcare infrastructure.
+Cameroon lacks the ability to provide preventative, emergency, and long-term care for its people.
+In 2024, the life expectancy at birth was 64 years, which is consistent with Africa's average but far below the US life expectancy of 81 years.
+Although trained medical personnel or midwives reportedly attended almost 69% of births in 2018.
+Cameroon has one of the world's highest maternal mortality rate-roughly 438 out of 100,000 births resulted in the mother's death.
+As of 2021, there were just 12 physicians per 100,000 people. Ŵorld Health Organization's well below the recommendation of 23 physicians per 100.000 people.